lawrencelogoh/lawrencelogoh.github.io/blog/src/oct_2023_review.md

 author: Lawrence Logoh
 ---

-All things considered, this was a good month.
 It was tough balancing, school, work and freelance gigs but I managed to do it.
 Now school is off the plate so we can redirect energy elsewhere.

 ## Productivity
 This is the most productive I've ever been.
 However, it was mostly fueled by coffee, red bull and dread.
 So in other words, not sustainable.
 A strange thing that has happened as a result of this is that I feel like I've "unlocked" something.
 I'll have to think about it a bit more but my it feels like my baseline productivity has improved as a result.